Impact

 Affected Systems

 Affected products are Microsoft SharePoint Enterprise Server 2016, Microsoft SharePoint Server 2019, and Microsoft SharePoint Server Subscription Edition.
-Specific version numbers are not provided in the CVE data, so all listed product lines are considered impacted.
+Exact version numbers are not listed in the CVE data, so all listed product lines are considered impacted.

 Risk and Exploitability

 The CVSS score of 8.1 indicates high severity.
-EPSS is reported as <1%, suggesting a low likelihood of current exploitation, and the vulnerability is not listed in the CISA KEV catalog.
-Based on the description, the likely attack vector is a remote web‑based XSS where an attacker supplies untrusted input to a SharePoint page that is rendered to users, producing spoofed content or phishing interfaces.
-The risk is significant for environments that expose SharePoint sites to untrusted input or users with elevated privileges.
+The EPSS score of 1% suggests a low current likelihood of exploitation, and the vulnerability is not listed in the Center for Internet Security's Known Exploited Vulnerabilities catalog.
+Based on the description, it is inferred that the likely attack vector is a remote web‑based XSS where an attacker supplies untrusted input to a SharePoint page that is rendered to other users.
+The risk remains significant for environments that expose SharePoint sites to untrusted input or users with elevated privileges.

 OpenCVE Enrichment